What does our marriage tell the world about God?

 This approach accepts that the Bible is a completely reliable source of truth and its account of creation is accurate.

-Therefore, Scripture provides us with the truth about God, mankind, life, destiny, judgment, salvation, and many other things, including our subject, marriage.
-Faith in the God of the Bible shapes our entire way of looking at life.
+Therefore, Scripture provides us with the truth about God, mankind, life, destiny, judgment, salvation, and many other things, including the subject of marriage.

 The biblical worldview teaches us that God created the first man, named Adam.
 Out of Adam, he created, Eve, a suitable or complementary partner for him.